walquis/http-class/README.md

 **Objective** - In the place of "world", return the value of the request's 'name' parameter, e.g., "Hello, John".

+**Exercise**
-[TODO]- Update server.rb to process a GET request with a name=<value> param, and return a valid HTTP response.
+* Update server.rb to process a GET request with a name=<value> param, and return a valid HTTP response.
-* [Look at the HTTP 1.1 spec, section 5, which defines a Request.]
+* Hint: Look at the HTTP 1.1 spec, section 5, which defines a Request.
-* Note what is and isn't in the "Request-URI" definition.
+* "Extra Credit": Note what is and is not in the "Request-URI" definition.
 Notably, look at abs_path in 5.1.2.
-Is the parameter-passing format name=value[&name=value...] defined in the HTTP 1.1. spec?
+Is the "name=value[&name=value...]" format defined in the HTTP 1.1. spec?

 ## Version 6 - Server that handles a POST method
+**Goals**
-**Goal** - Gain experience with using a spec to guide design choices.
+* Gain experience with using a spec to guide design choices.
+* Understand why we let other people write HTTP request-response code (e.g., buffering mode headaches)

-**Objective** - Receive a POST request from cURL with a parameter, successfully read the body using the Content-Length header.
+**Objective** - Receive a POST request from cURL with parameters, and successfully read them from the body.

 This line should be successfully processed by the server:
-    $ curl -dThisisData -XPOST -H "Content-Length: 10"  http://localhost:8080
+    $ curl -d'name=Bob&place=Chicago' -XPOST -H "Content-Length: 22"  http://localhost:8080

-[TODO] - Have server append the request content to file, return the contents of the file.
-[TODO] - Look at POST definition in HTTP spec, discuss how it differs from GET.
+[Look at POST definition in HTTP spec, discuss how it differs from GET.]

+**Exercise**
+* Modify server.rb to read the parameter data in the body of the POST request.

+Discuss the results (e.g. server.first-attempt-at-POST.rb).
+Why might you get "recv for buffered IO (IOError)"?

+**Exercise**
+* Use the library methods in 'lib/unbuffered.rb' to read header lines and the body. (require '../lib/unbuffered')
+* Bonus: Return an HTTP response with HTML that uses the parameters: "Hi NAME, welcome to PLACE!", where NAME and PLACE have the values of the POST'd parameters.
+(One solution is in 'server.second-attempt-at-POST.rb'.)

+**Exercise**
+* Have your server respond with the contents of form.html on a 'GET /' request (from Chrome).
+* Modify your server to handle the parameter format that Chrome sends when you click 'Submit' on the form.
+* Send "Hi NAME" Response as previously, but also include a "Back" link that returns you to the form.
+(One solution is in 'server.3rd.respond-with-form.rb'.)
+(A better solution is in 'server.4th.respond-with-form.rb'.
+Try diff'ing the two.)

 ## Version 7 - Server that handles a request header